 Conflict materials have been discussed before, but with this report, it looks like Cobalt will be added to the list.
 It was very encouraging that Apple said it is going to add it to its list of conflict materials.

 If you read this excellent Cobalt mining article from the Washington Post, it will make you feel very concerned about this practice.
 It is unfair the wages that are being paid for this and the conditions and unreasonable risk that are done.

 When I read about people like this article with bad work conditions I am amazed at the lack of oversight about job conditions.
-There is clearly a lack of legality in these kind of work environments.
-Businesses that make a profit on their employees ignorance I don’t support.
-It is our job as consumers to choose ethical business that support their workers.
+There is clearly a lack of legality in this kind of work environment.
+Businesses that make a profit on their employees’ ignorance I don’t support.
+It is our job as consumers to choose ethical businesses that support their workers.

 No one spoke up for me and demanded change when I had a bad work environment, but you and I can demand change for people in this situation.